“When I grow up, I will be a teacher and travel the world.”

 “To what extent is my brokenness seeping into my family?”

 I turned to family, friends, co-workers, pastors, and small group members from the church, but the answer evaded me even then.
-These individuals saw bits and pieces of me, but what I needed they lacked, and that was someone who saw the whole picture.
+These individuals saw bits and pieces of me—teacher, wife, mom, church member—but what I needed they lacked, and that was someone who saw the whole picture, the woman underneath all the roles who was quietly falling apart.